Frequently Asked Questions

 Q: Are you looking to find a new wound care and hyperbaric oxygen (HBO) management company for your hospital?

-A: If so, Shared Health Services (SHS) is a wound care management company who contracts with hospitals to help them open and manage successful outpatient Wound Care and Hyperbaric Oxygen Therapy Centers.
+A: If so, Shared Health Services (SHS) is a wound care management company who contracts with hospitals to help them open and manage successful outpatient Wound Treatment and Hyperbaric Oxygen Therapy Centers.
 The mission of our Centers of Excellence is to heal chronic wounds, improve patient outcomes, help prevent limb loss and provide a profitable service for our contracted hospitals.

 Q: Why choose Shared Health Services?

 A: Shared Health Services is a full-service provider of Wound Care and Hyperbaric Oxygen Therapy.
-Beginning with site evaluation, hyperbaric chambers, and related equipment, we'll provide you with a turnkey Wound Care and/or Hyperbaric Center, including everything from day-to-day management of the facility; to assisting you with the marketing and educational responsibilities to ensure community and physician participation.
+Beginning with site evaluation, hyperbaric chambers, and related equipment, we'll provide you with a turnkey Wound Treatment and/or Hyperbaric Center, including everything from day-to-day management of the facility; to assisting you with the marketing and educational responsibilities to ensure community and physician participation.

 Q: Are you spending too much for your current wound care company?